VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/README.md

 Each test suite follows the same pattern:

 1. Compile a Wolfram-style expression to EML.
-2. Generate backend-specific source code from a template.
+2. Generate source code for the chosen language or library from a template.
 3. Evaluate the generated function on a real input grid.
-4. Compare the real part against a native backend reference function.
+4. Compare the real part against a reference function from the same language or library.
 5. Report the largest real and imaginary errors on that grid.

-The per-backend subdirectories are:
+The test subdirectories are:

 - `Test_C_math_h`
 - `Test_numpy`